giovannellilab/Geomosaic/docs/commands/prerun.md

   -p PARTITION, --partition PARTITION
                         Partition specification for slurm job in the cluster. (requires '--exec_type slurm' option) --mail_type {NONE,BEGIN,END,FAIL,REQUEUE,ALL}
-                        Mail type to notify user about occurred even type in slurm.
-Ignore this option if you are not interested to get(requires '-- exec_type slurm' option) --mail_user MAIL_USER
+                        Mail type to notify user about occurred even types in slurm.
+Ignore this option if you are not interested to get slurm notifications. (requires '--exec_type slurm' option) --mail_user MAIL_USER
                         Email where to to receive slurm notification type specified in '--mail_type'. (requires '--exec_type slurm' option)